Ajun11/The-track-car-based-on-stm32f103-and-oepnmv/readme.md

 STM32 PA3 <---> OpenMV P4
 ```

 Subsequently, you can program the respective boards by uploading the code: the STM32 can be programmed using the Keil IDE, while the OpenMV module can be programmed via the OpenMV IDE.
-I think there will be some problem :question:, the best way is understand the principle and slove the problem.
+I think there will be some problem, the best way is understand the principle and slove the problem.

 ## :question: You can know more in `more.pdf` file.